Fast & Easy Dinner Ideas for Hungry Toddlers & Tired Parents

-Here are 10 of our go-to dinners for the nights when growing up has really worked up your toddler's appetite and you are too tired to cook an elaborate meal.
+Here are 12 of our go-to toddler-friendly dinners for the nights when growing up has really worked up your little one’s appetite and you are too tired to cook an elaborate meal.

 Breakfast for dinner happens about once a week here.
 Soft scrambled eggs and toast cut into tiny pieces along with some fresh fruit is a well-balanced meal for all of us.
 These frittata cups take that dinner idea just one step further and make plenty of leftovers for the following sleepy morning.